 The survey question asked respondents to rank the four categories in order of priority, from 1 (most important) to 4 (least important).
 Although the weighted responses were consistent across all business sizes, looking at the actual answers reveals that there is still some disagreement among our SEO specialists.
 For instance, although they were a minority, 10.6% of our respondents ranked link-building highest.

 What are the most pressing issues facing enterprise SEOs in 2017?

 When we asked about their most “pressing issues” SEOs are facing in 2017, we found that developing content was tops across the board with nearly 40% of all responses.
-However, enterprise-level companies are less concerned with outreach and link-building than small and medium sized businesses.
-For enterprise-level SEOs, mobile responsiveness and user experience are more urgent.
+However, enterprise-level companies are less concerned with outreach and link-building than small and medium-sized businesses.
+For enterprise-level SEO, mobile responsiveness and user experience are more urgent.

 What’s working?
-Enterprise SEOs reveal their most successful strategies.
+Enterprise SEO reveal their most successful strategies.

 All of our respondents agreed that technical onsite optimization was their most successful SEO strategy over the past 12 months.
 But after that, small and large businesses had very different experiences.
 Enterprise SEOs found focusing on user experience and evergreen content to be most effective.
 Small businesses got bigger boosts from blogging and link-building.

 All of our SEO experts are feeling the same pain when it comes to link-building.
 When we asked which strategy is most difficult to execute, each group chose to get high-quality links by a substantial margin.
 But after that, experiences differ based on company size.
 Enterprise-level businesses, which often have tens of thousands of website pages to monitor, ranked technical onsite optimization as their second-most-challenging strategy.
 It was less of a struggle for medium and small businesses, which ranked technical optimization fourth and sixth respectively.